lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Its chapters will discuss the discovery of those other bacterial partners and the identity and evolution of the main symbiont.
 The final chapters center around the symbiosis' reproductive cycle and some methodology.
 This is all new information on the _Azolla_ symbiosis, and I will argue important information for modern breeding of _Azolla_.
-There will be a lot of bioinformatics, some molecular biology and some ecology now and then.
 All individual chapters already have in-depth stand-alone introductions.
 So in this general introduction, I mean to give a broader context and perspective on symbiosis research, the amazing _Azolla_, and relevant genomics methodologies.
 I will argue how a systems biology mindset can benefit symbiosis research.